Authored by the expert who managed and guided the team behind the Luxembourg Property Pack

 What's the average and median nightly price on Airbnb in Luxembourg City in 2026?

-As of the first half of 2026, the average nightly price for an Airbnb in Luxembourg City is approximately 145 euros (170 USD), while the median sits closer to 130 euros (150 USD).
+As of early 2026, the average nightly price for an Airbnb listing in Luxembourg City in 2026 is about €150, about $175 and about €150 again in local currency, while the median is closer to €130, about $150 and about €130.

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Luxembourg City.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Luxembourg City.

 How much do nightly prices vary by neighborhood in Luxembourg City in 2026?